laurent22/joplin/README.md

 Joplin supports end-to-end encryption (E2EE) on all the applications.
 E2EE is a system where only the owner of the notes, notebooks, tags or resources can read them.
 It prevents potential eavesdroppers - including telecom providers, internet providers, and even the developers of Joplin from being able to access the data.
 Please see the [End-To-End Encryption Tutorial](https://joplinapp.org/e2ee/) for more information about this feature and how to enable it.

 For a more technical description, mostly relevant for development or to review the method being used, please see the [Encryption specification](https://joplinapp.org/spec/).

+# Note history

+The Joplin applications automatically save previous versions of your notes at regular intervals.
+These versions are synced across devices and can be viewed from the desktop application.
+To do so, click on the "Information" button on a note, then click on "Previous version of this note".
+From this screen you can view the previous versions of the note as well as restore any of them.

+This feature can be disabled from the "Note history" section in the settings, and it is also possible to change for how long the history of a note is saved.

+More information about this feature in the [announcement post](https://www.patreon.com/posts/note-history-now-27083082).

 # External text editor